Zion98/Web-page-HTML-CSS-/README.md

 # decagonweb

 A single responsive web page created using mostly flexbox properties.
+Built with HTML & CSS.